typessymptoms

 Can you have vestibular migraine without a headache?

 Yes.
-Up to 50% of vestibular migraine episodes occur without any headache at all.
-The defining feature is vestibular symptoms — dizziness, vertigo, or balance problems — which can appear independently of head pain, making diagnosis particularly difficult.
+Many vestibular migraine episodes occur without any headache at all.
+The defining feature is vestibular symptoms, dizziness, vertigo, or balance problems, which can appear independently of head pain.
+This is why diagnosis often takes years and why many people see multiple specialists before receiving the correct diagnosis.

 How is vestibular migraine diagnosed?

 There is no single test for vestibular migraine.
 Diagnosis is clinical, based on a history of at least five episodes of vestibular symptoms lasting 5 minutes to 72 hours, a current or past migraine history, and ruling out other vestibular disorders.
-A neurologist or otolaryngologist typically makes the diagnosis.
+A neurologist or otolaryngologist typically makes the diagnosis after a detailed history and examination.

 What triggers vestibular migraine?

-Common triggers include sleep disruption, hormonal changes (especially around menstruation), bright or flickering lights, stress, certain foods and drinks, strong odors, and rapid changes in head position.
-Triggers are highly individual, which is why systematic tracking is essential.
+Common triggers include sleep disruption, hormonal changes especially around menstruation, bright or flickering lights, stress, certain foods and drinks, strong odours, and rapid changes in head position.
+Triggers are highly individual, which is why systematic tracking is essential for identifying your personal pattern.

 Is vestibular migraine a lifelong condition?